guokan-shang/ami-and-icsi-corpora/README.md

 }
 ```
 # Known issues
-- In the AMI corpus, certain text fields either consist of a lone period, such as `"text": "."`, or begin with one.
+- In the AMI corpus, certain text fields either consist of a lone punctuation mark, such as `"text": "."`, or begin with one.
 These anomalies stem from the original data source.